syncfusion-content/flutter-docs/Flutter/cartesian-charts/methods.md

 ### Events in zoomPanBehavior

-Provided the following methods for handling pointer and gesture events and allowing customizations for various pointer events such as long-press, tap, double-tap, pointer enter, and exit.
+Provided the following methods for handling pointer and gesture events and allowing customizations for various pointer events such as double-tap, scale and long-press.

 * `handleEvent` - Specifies to customize the necessary pointer events.
 * `handleDoubleTap` - Specifies to customize the pointer event when a tap has contacted the screen twice.